Zettahash/Hashboard/README.md

 - Cast vote on proposals directly from hashboard
 - View connected wallet vesting details
 - create dashboard of real gauges and graphs (for demo purposes)

+## Dispersed Log
+This log attempts to chronicle significant changes across all components of the ZH technical framework.

+- CDN - update Zettahash Dao Token symbol name for add-to-metamask function